WeNeedThePoh/clean-code-summary/README.md

 * **Expresses all the design ideas that are in the system**
 * **Minimizes the number of entities such as classes, methods, functions, and the like.**

--The boy scout rule applies to clean code, so it's not enough writing good code but you need to maintain it and keep it clean too.
+-**The boy scout rule** applies to clean code, so it's not enough writing good code but you need to maintain it and keep it clean too.

     Leave the campground cleaner than you found it.
 (The boy scout rule) As Robert says *"If we all checked-in our code a little cleaner than when we checked it out, the code simply could not rot"*.